-December 16 marks the anniversary of the Boston Tea Party, when the Sons of Liberty disguised themselves as Mohawks and dumped British tea into the harbor in protest of what they believed was Parliament’s immoral taxation.
+December 16 marks the anniversary of the Boston Tea Party.
+On that historic night, Sons of Liberty disguised themselves as Mohawks and dumped British tea into the Harbor.
+They were protesting what they believed to be Parliament’s immoral taxation.

 This post contains affiliate links.
 For more information, click here.

 Today, lovers of liberty can visit the Boston Tea Party Ships & Museum on the Waterfront.

 The one-hour program begins in a Meeting House, where each participant is issued a feather and assigned a character from the original Tea Party.
 A few participants even have speaking roles, although my guy, Samuel Hobbs of Sturbridge, stayed silent.